JoergBitzer/AudioDevOrga/installReadMe.md

 ## Additinal things

-### Access rights for the final copy step

-in Windows the console (for cmake) needs Admin rights.
-In Windows Visual STudio Code needs Admin rights for the same reason if cmake is used in VS.

 ### Debug Release Builds

-To choose between Debug und Release add in the cmake command cmake ein --config Debug/Release (Bisher nur Windows)

 in VS use Crtl+Shift+P (Command Palette) -> CMake Select Variant -> Choose Release or Debug

 ### Find a plugin host